DS Annotation – Multiple implementation of Service

 }

-Step 3: Handler to reference service and trigger execution of appropriate implementation.
+Step 4: Develop another service to trigger execution of relevant implementation.

 • name=“The name of this reference.”